La Mota Castle (San Sebastián): Jorge de Verboom

 as well as enlarging the inner bailey.

 Juan Martín Cermeño

-In 1756, Cermeño drew up plans for the fortifications at San Sebastian, including those of the Frente de Tierra (land-front, the stretch of sand and land between the town and Mount Urgull) and projected the defensive works for La Zurriola beach, between the estuary of the Urumea and Mount Ulia.
+In 1756, Cermeño drew up plans for the fortifications at San Sebastián, including those of the Frente de Tierra (land-front, the stretch of sand and land between the town and Mount Urgull) and projected the defensive works for La Zurriola beach, between the estuary of the Urumea and Mount Ulia.

 War of the Pyrenees (1793–1795)

-In August 1794, French troops took San Sebastian without resistance, abandoning it the following year with the signing of the Peace of Basel (July 1795).
+In August 1794, French troops took San Sebastián without resistance, abandoning it the following year with the signing of the Peace of Basel (July 1795).